-Any major crime incidents on campus will be handled by the Clackamas County Sheriff's Office.
-As a general operating procedure, CCSO will conduct all investigations and make arrests as the responsible law enforcement jurisdiction.
+Any major crime incidents on campus will generally be handled by or include the Klamath Falls Police Department in cooperation with Campus Safety personnel.
+As a general operating procedure, the Klamath Falls Police Department will conduct investigations upon request from the Campus Safety department and make arrests as the responsible law-enforcement jurisdiction.